 Data encryption enhances the security of an application by securing content that may be considered sensitive data.
 For example, when building out an application that captures a social security number, this data can be considered sensitive and would need to be encrypted.
-Whether that data is a field within an app object or a variable created in an activity (web flow, web page, chat bot, voice bot), any of that data can be encrypted in the studio.
+In this document, we discuss how to encrypt any data stored in Airkit's back-end.

-In order to encrypt/decrypt data, this requires an encryption key.
-There are two options when using encryption keys within Airkit, developers can either use the default keys that get created or bring your own encryption key.
+Encrypting and decrypting data requires an encryption key.
+There are two options when using encryption keys within Airkit: you can either use the default keys provided by Airkit or configure your own.

 Every Airkit Organization get encryption keys automatically provisioned for each datastore (Development, QA, and Production).
 These keys are created using AWS KMS and are provisioned with the default configuration.